dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

       Deletes a defined percentage of keyframes,
       the amount of keyframes to delete is define by the *Remove* property.
    Error Margin
-      Deletes keyframes which only allowing the F-curve to change by a defined amount.
+      Deletes keyframes which only allowing the F-Curve to change by a defined amount.
       The amount of change is controlled by the *Max Error Margin* which controls how much the new decimated curve is allowed to deviate from the original.